 Pupils may stay in school for midday lunch which is cooked on site every day.
 Pupils may bring their own packed lunch if they wish.
 Pupils who require special diets are catered for.
 Free School Meals are supplied and parents/carers wishing to enquire about their eligibility should contact the School Office.
-All dinner monies should be paid weekly or termly in advance.
+All dinner monies should be paid in advance via SchoolGrid.
 Water is always served with lunch and is readily available throughout the school day.
 Current cost for a two-course school meal is £2.30.

 A ‘No Smoking’ policy has been adopted within school grounds and must be adhered to by all staff, visitors, contractors, parents and carers.

 School uses funds carefully to best support pupil learning experiences and activities.
 In accordance with the Education Reform Act (1988), Governing Bodies of schools may make charges for particular activities.
 On occasion, parents/carers may be asked to make a voluntary contribution towards the cost of activities.
 No pupil will ever be excluded from participating if contributions are not forthcoming, although the viability of the activity may need to be reconsidered if insufficient contributions are forthcoming.
 Costs of staff participation are not included when calculating parent/carer contributions.